Finley, California 7 Day Weather Forecast

 National Weather Service Eureka CA

-.SYNOPSIS...Interior high temperatures are forecast to remain
+.SYNOPSIS...Interior daytime high temperatures forecast to

 &&